7 Easy Ways to Combat Stress

 • Have a dance break

 Another great way to alleviate stress is by engaging with nature.
 Watch this video on the power of nature as therapy.
-Try out one of two of these tips and monitor how you feel!
+Try out one or two of these tips and monitor how you feel!

 Motion Connected